top of page

 When I look back over my life so far, it is coloured by plenty of bumpy events (death of a partner, significant relationship break-up, extreme financial stress, career changes, etc).
 And as a child I was painfully shy - even at 12 years old I couldn't ask to buy an ice-block at the local shop!

-I now see "bumps" as learning opportunities, and realise that my life is not the events, but my interpretations of the events.
+I now see "life bumps" and "worries" as learning opportunities, and realise that my life is not the events, but my interpretations of the events.
 And that how I choose to interpret events is completely under my control.

 Our thoughts and beliefs are funny things - they're ways of seeing the world and ourselves that we take on often at a young age (or can't remember when).
 But they sure have a huge and enduring impact on us!
 The problem beliefs are the limiting ones, the beliefs that hold us back from realising our potential, or keep us locked into unhelpful habits.